- 1. Requirements Management

 Once business analysts document the requirements, it is time to make sure they are recorded correctly.
 Requirements are sent to all stakeholders to review so there is a collective understanding of what’s being developed.
 Stakeholders are likely to make refinements.
 It is also possible that this step elicits further requirements, which will necessitate revisions before approval can take place.

-Business analysts conduct the process of requirements elicitation at the beginning of a project and is ongoing throughout the development process.
+Business analysts conduct the process of requirements elicitation at the beginning of a project, and the process is ongoing throughout the development process.
 This is because change is always occurring and it’s never possible to know all the questions to ask or have all the correct answers upfront.

 Challenges of successful requirement elicitation